 Could you have an allergy or intolerance to coconut?

 Like anything else, you can have an intolerance to coconut.
 Do an elimination and challenge to see what improves without coconut, and then what occurs after reintroduction.

 What about canned coconut milk?

 As said, you’ll have issues with Herpes or Shingles viruses with coconut milk and coconut butter.
 What else might be an issue?

-Guar gum and Carrageenan gums aren’t good for us, and they can be very irritating to those of us with gut problems.
-There are other gums, such as xanthan, locust bean and more which should generally also be avoided when possible.
-These gums make the canned milk creamier and smoother, but some brands are gum free.
+Guar gum and Carrageenan gums aren’t good for us, and can be very irritating to the gut lining.
+There are other gums, such as xanthan, locust bean and more to also avoid when possible.
+Gums make canned milk creamier and smoother, but some brands are gum free.
 Check the label…

 How about Coconut Water?

-As far as the issues discussed here, the water is fine.
+As far as the issues discussed here, the pure water is fine.
 However, it’s not clear whether pasteurized containers of naturally sweet coco water are good for your carbohydrate management….
+It’s sweet!